chihacknight/chihacknight.org/_posts/blog/2015-01-27-how-data-can-advance-economic-justice.md

 <li><span>Do mortgage denial rates correlate with property values?</span></li>
 <li><span>Has the median age of mortgage borrowers changed over time as young adults are burdened with more and more student debt that may cause them to delay home purchases?</span></li>
 </ul><p>So, check out our data resources, and <span id="docs-internal-guid-3dbc3a60-29fd-7937-9048-e71cd81db91e"><a href="mailto:kbuitrago@woodstockinst.org"><span>share your analyses with us</span></a></span>!
 We can&rsquo;t wait to see what you do with the data.<br><br></p>
-<hr><p><strong>About the Author</strong></p>
-<p>Katie Buitrago presented at Open Gov Hack Night on Jan 6th, 2015 with her colleague Julianna Nunez.
-She is the Senior Policy and Communications Associate at Woodstock Institute and a student at the Harris School of Public Policy at the University of Chicago.</p>
-<p>Katie researches and advocates to limit the negative impacts of harmful student debt, predatory payday loans, the fallout from the foreclosure crisis, and more.
-Thanks to grad school, she has a newfound love for Stata.
-You can follow her on twitter <a href="https://twitter.com/katiebuitrago" target="_blank">@katiebuitrago</a>.</p>